-Guide to dual fuel energy plans
+Guide to dual fuel energy tariffs

 - Dual fuel deals are likely to be more convenient than arranging gas and electricity supplies separately